Green Cities and Local Governments

 Cities are growing at a rapid pace; making cities green is a necessary step in preparing for a healthier, more sustainable future.
 Through a global network of local government partners, we hope to mobilize millions of people to show the collective impact of local action and amplify the demand for climate action from national governments.

-Earth Day Network is working with mayors around the world to use the platform of Earth Day and the S.A.V.E. framework to amplify city actions and initiatives or to launch new ones, such as:
+Earth Day Network is working with local governments around the world to use the platform of Earth Day to amplify local actions and initiatives or to launch new ones, such as:

 - Banning or taxing any or all the ten most common single-use plastics.